mahouboy23/IB-notes/Individual Oral.md

 ### Introduction
 What is the global issue and how have you narrowed it down?
 The global issue that is chose was the consequences of war.
-I narrowed it
+I narrowed it by choosing a literary text that interested me and talked about a survivor of the holocaust so that led me to talk a bout the bigger issue of WAR.